 8. Personal Finance

-This pandemic exposed many of us to how financially unprepared we are.
+This pandemic exposed many of us to how financially unprepared we are, especially during health emergencies.
 Many also experienced that we cannot rely solely on the government and our relatives in times of need.

 This experience may have opened the eyes of many about the importance of savings and living within your means.
 More people will become aware of the importance of personal finance.